coreeng/core-platform-docs/content/p2p/_index.md

 wasting time on CI/CD tooling setup.
 All your custom logic should be added to your Makefile rather than directly in GitHub actions.

-All you need to do is implement the steps in the Makefile in your repository and let the Core Platform do everyting else.
+All you need to do is implement the steps in the Makefile in your repository and let the Core Platform do everything else.

 Not ready to implement a step yet?
 Just leave it blank!

+## Represent change as an Immutable Deployable Versioned Artifact

+Regardless of what your change is for production, an application, terraform infrastructure, we build it into an Immutable Deployable Versioned Artifact, specfically an OCI image and promote it through the stages of the P2P.

 ### Pipeline as a contract